 Related services and key industries

 Brandon Byrne is a partner in the Dallas office.
-Brandon advises clients with respect to a broad range of matters, including mergers and stock and asset acquisitions and divestitures (including cross-border transactions), SEC registered offerings and private placements of debt and equity securities, private equity investments, SEC reporting and compliance, stock exchange matters, corporate governance and board and board committee matters, commercial contracts, representations and warranties insurance, complex reorganizations and restructurings, conversions, and other transactional matters.
+Brandon advises clients with respect to a broad range of matters, including mergers and stock and asset acquisitions and divestitures (including cross-border transactions and tender offers), SEC registered offerings and private placements of debt, equity, and equity-linked securities, private equity investments, SEC reporting and compliance, stock exchange matters, corporate governance and board and board committee matters, commercial contracts, representations and warranties insurance, complex reorganizations and restructurings, conversions, and other transactional matters.
 Brandon has significant experience advising clients in numerous industries, including healthcare, technology, medical devices, marine transportation, oil and gas, engineering, temporary staffing, and consumer goods and services.

 Prior to joining the Dallas office, Brandon clerked for the Honorable William J. Holloway, Jr., of the United States Court of Appeals for the Tenth Circuit.